 Is Bali one of your favorite islands to travel as well?
 I have not always loved Bali actually, long story but now I am totally in love.
 Why is that?
 It is a magical island full of inspiring people, I feel free driving on a scooter in Bali, the fabulous nature and I can come up with many more reasons to travel to Bali!
 Are you traveling on a budget?
 This island has great value for money but then you need to know where to go.
 Let me give you tips for traveling Bali on a budget.
 Click on the link and I will help you make it an amazing trip for just a couple hundred bucks!

-Also fan of islands life and island hopping?
+Also fan of islands and island hopping your favorite holiday?
 Believe me you will love this post!
-Check out this list of must visit tropical islands around the world.
+Check out this list of must visit tropical islands around the world that I visited.
 If I can, you can!
 Read which ones and be careful this post will fuel your wanderlust!

 If you like my article, would you mind sharing it or Pin it on Pinterest or share it on Google+ or in a Facebook group!
 Thank you so much for your help...